tilburgsciencehub/website/content/topics/Analyze/causal-inference/did/canonical-did-table.md

 <figcaption> Parallel trends visualisation, image by the author </figcaption>
 </p>

-2. **Conditional Independence (Unconfoundedness) Assumption**: The conditional independence assumption states that, conditional on observed variables, the treatment assignment is independent of potential outcomes.
-This assumption ensures that there are no confounding factors that simultaneously affect both the treatment assignment and the potential outcomes.
-It implies that, after controlling for observable covariates, the treatment assignment is random with respect to potential outcomes.
-Controlling for observable covariates helps reduce the potential for bias due to omitted variables confounding.
+2. **Conditional Independence (Unconfoundedness) Assumption**

+Conditional on observed variables, the treatment assignment is independent of potential outcomes.

+This ensures that there are no confounding factors that simultaneously affect both the treatment assignment and the potential outcomes.
+After controlling for observable covariates, the treatment assignment is then random with respect to potential outcomes.

+{{% tip %}}

+DiD works well whenever:

+- There is a sudden specific intervention, treatment or even a date that clearly defines a before and an after.
+For instance, a passing of a law (e.g. lockdown).

+- There are well defined treatment and control groups.

+- The outcome of interest was measured before and after the treatment or intervention.
+That is, there is a baseline outcome to which to compare with the outcomes posterior to the intervention.

+- The intervention is unrelated to the outcome at baseline.

+{{% /tip %}}

-Now that we have covered all the basics, let's jump to an example to put all this theory to practice!
+Now that we have covered all the basics, let's jump to an example to put all this theory into practice!

-## An Illustrative Example: The Canonical 2x2 DiD Table
+## Example: The Canonical 2x2 DiD Table

 On May 21, 2014, Goodreads, a social cataloging website for books, introduced the Q&A feature, enabling users to post questions to authors and fellow readers.
 It is intriguing to explore the potential impact of this feature on subsequent book ratings.
 For example, users now have the opportunity to proactively inquire about a book before making a purchase.
 This interaction may help alleviate uncertainties regarding the book's suitability, potentially reducing customer dissatisfaction and mitigating the likelihood of negative reviews.

 The dataset used in this example includes information on book ratings and their corresponding dates from both Goodreads and Amazon.
 In this analysis, we will treat the implementation date of the Q&A policy as the treatment and assess its impact on subsequent book ratings through the employment of the DiD approach.
 As Amazon lacks the Q&A feature specifically for the book category but still permits consumers to rate and review books akin to Goodreads, it serves as a suitable control group for comparison.
 You can find the complete data preparation and analysis code in this [Gist](https://gist.github.com/srosh2000/f52600b76999e88f0fe316e8f23b419e) to follow along.

-Since we have 2 groups (Amazon Vs Goodreads) and 2 time periods (pre Q&A and post Q&A), we use the canonical 2 x 2 DiD design.
+Since we have 2 groups (Amazon Vs Goodreads) and 2 time periods (pre-Q&A and post-Q&A), we use the canonical 2 x 2 DiD design.

 {{% codeblock %}}
 ```R